openhab/openhab-addons/bundles/org.openhab.binding.chatgpt/README.md

 ## Items Configuration

 You will need to tag [ "OpenAI" ] items which you want to control via chatGPT.
 Item names should look like Location_Type, for example "Kitchen_Light".
-In label describe item in more detail.
+In label describe item in more detail, if necessary, describe what commands it accepts.

 ## Channels